 - Deloitte & Touche Inc. in its capacity as bankruptcy trustee to I. Waxman & Sons on various issues, including claims for creditor subordination

-- The debtor in possession (DIP) lenders in the Companies’ Creditors Arrangement Act proceedings of the Cash Stores Financial Services Inc, and to Coliseum Capital Management in its capacity as first-lien lender
+- The debtor-in-possession lenders in the Companies’ Creditors Arrangement Act proceedings of the Cash Stores Financial Services Inc, and to Coliseum Capital Management in its capacity as first-lien lender

 - Diageo Canada Inc. in proceedings with Vivendi Canada Inc. before the Ontario Superior Court of Justice relating to Quebec pension assets and related inter-jurisdictional concerns

 - Canadian Legal Lexpert Directory, 2016, 2019: recommended in Insolvency & Financial Restructuring - Insolvency Litigation

 - Advocates’ Society